MrBrunotte/wellness-bah/README.md

 I have run all CSS code through the validator and there was only one warning in style.css (same color for [background-color] and [border-color]) which is OK.

+I have also tested the sites responsivness on different screen sizes.

 ## Technologies Used
 * Bootstrap
 * Fontawsome